aussielunix/scrt/docs/guide/configuration.md

 To prevent this, scrt can be configured with a configuration file or using environment variables.

+When you do want to provide the password on the command line, `--password` can also be passed without a value.
+In that case, `scrt` will prompt for the password interactively and hide the typed characters.

 `scrt` configuration settings follow an order of precedence.
 Each item takes precedence over the item below it:

 - command-line flags